cs50/ap-2020/periods/Do now activities.md

   - else checkout the memory and algorithms Quizlet

 - ### Week 4
  - Monday 15 September: Go to this [google forms](https://forms.gle/6NSbSvMXAeWKkHHB9) and first take the survey to guide your next steps for today's class on Scratch.

+ - Wednesday 17 September:
+ - Must haves:
+   - Complete your thought questions for Day 1 Scratch
+   - Find one person to discuss one of the questions with.
+Compare your answers.
+Is there anything you need to add?
+   - Go to our class tab of CS50- find the REVIEW MATERIALS FOR SCRATCH and choose one that you will focus on at the start of class.
+ - Amazings:
+   - Go to our class tab of CS50- find the REVIEW MATERIALS FOR QUIZZES and look at the [personal goals link](https://drive.google.com/open?id=1t76TM7Dv5Ds9wiwHf6ANgIKViVD9j227VS6uiPjPO9c).
+Make a plan for when you will do this review and add it to your planner diary.